 Here2Talk – for all post-secondary students in BC, including Adler University

-What is Here2Talk?
-In mid-April, the BC.
-Provincial Government launched a mental health support site for students, which includes confidential telephone and online counselling.
+In mid-April, the B.C.
+Provincial Government launched a mental health support site for students, Here2Talk, which includes confidential telephone and online counselling.

-Is there a cost to this?
 This service is free for all students registered at a public or private post-secondary institution like Adler.

 How do I access these services?
 Login Site: www.here2talk.ca and create a profile under your Adler University Email.
 To speak with a counsellor, call 1.877.857.3397 or Direct 604.642.5212

-Is there an app?
-Yes, you can also download the Here2Talk app through the app store on your smartphone.
+You can also download the Here2Talk app. through the app. store on your smartphone.

 International Students